-2.69 DNOs should report the unplanned number of customers interrupted by frequency band starting with customers experiencing zero higher voltage interruptions and rising in single increments up to customers experiencing 10 higher voltage interruptions.
+2.72 DNOs should report the unplanned number of customers interrupted (excluding re-interruptions) by frequency band starting with customers experiencing zero higher voltage interruptions and rising in single increments up to customers experiencing 10 higher voltage interruptions.
 The DNO should also identify the total number of customers experiencing more than 10 higher voltage interruptions and the largest number of higher voltage interruptions experienced by any customer.
 (Higher voltage interruptions include HV, EHV and 132 kV interruptions.)